EMBiRLab/ArborSim/Models/README.md

        10. `Wrapping_Surface_MTU_Ligament_Pairings.csv`

 ##### - `LocalData`
-   - **Description**: This folder is equivalent in Layer 2 explained in the accompanying paper.
+   - **Description**: This folder is equivalent to Layer 2 explained in the accompanying paper.
 It contains data in local reference systems, tailored for individual bodies within the model.
    - **Contents**:
      - `Geometry`: Segmented body geometries adapted to each body's local coordinate system.
      - CSV Files: